jbcodeforce/openshift-studies/docs/knative.md

     * The minimum requirement to use OpenShift Serverless is a cluster with 10 CPUs and 40GB memory.
 Use operator hub to install Knative serving and eventing servers and brokers.
     * OpenShift Serverless Operator eventually shows up and its Status ultimately resolves to InstallSucceeded in the openshift-operators namespace.
-    * Creating the knative-serving namespace: `oc create namespace knative-serving`, and then within the project create an instance.
+    * Creating the knative-serving namespace: `oc create namespace knative-serving`, and then within the project it self, create an instance.
     * Verify the conditions: `oc get knativeserving.operator.knative.dev/knative-serving -n knative-serving --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'`
+    You should get:

+    ```
+    DependenciesInstalled=True
+    DeploymentsAvailable=True
+    InstallSucceeded=True
+    Ready=True
+    ```
+    * With a yaml file: and `oc apply` it.

+    ```yaml
+    apiVersion: operator.knative.dev/v1alpha1
+    kind: KnativeServing
+    metadata:
+      name: knative-serving
+      namespace: knative-serving
+      spec:
+        high-availability:
+          replicas: 2
+    ```

     * Can do the same of knative-eventing: create a namespace and then an instance using the serverless operator.
     * Verify with: `oc get knativeeventing.operator.knative.dev/knative-eventing -n knative-eventing --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'`